Select your language

 To catch the wave, it is important not to sink the stern of the board too much, if the wave is not very big, compared to the size of the board.
 Sinking the stern too much, as in windsurfing, causes the board to oppose a lot of resistance to longitudinal sliding and therefore hinders planing.
 So, I try to position myself with my torso just beyond the middle of the board (towards the bow).
 Only if the wave is big compared to the length of the board, I think it is better to move the body position a little back to avoid digging the bow into the wave, when you go down its too steep wall.

-As for standing up on the board, I understood that you have to try it as soon as possible, that is, as soon as the board has acquired a good speed, because the speed guarantees better thrust to the hull of the board, and makes it more stable when you stand up, also forgiving a less than perfect positioning of the feet.
-To stand up, I hold the board with both hands on the edges (rails) and try to position my feet, again, in such a way as not to sink the stern of the board too much: I position the front foot more or less in the center of the board, and the back foot 20-30 cm further back, towards the board tail.
+As for standing up on the board (pop up after take off), I understood that you have to try it as soon as possible, that is, as soon as the board has acquired a good speed, because the speed guarantees better thrust to the hull of the board (lift), and makes it more stable when you stand up, also forgiving a less than perfect positioning of the feet.
+To stand up, I hold the board with both hands on the edges (rails, but it would be better to put your hands open on the deck sides, to cause less drift) and try to position my feet, again, in such a way as not to sink the stern of the board too much: I position the front foot more or less in the center of the board, and the back foot 20-30 cm further back, towards the board tail.
 I try to position my feet along the longitudinal axis of the board, so as not to unbalance it too much laterally.
 I am Regular (because I am right-handed and not left-handed), and therefore I position my right foot towards the tail.
 The Regular, in fact, keeps the right leg behind and the left forward; the Goofy keeps the left leg behind and the right forward.

 As long as the board is fast, I manage to stay upright, quite well.
 But I also understood that at the end of the surf, diving is an art... in this sport.
 You have to do it with style!